aleios-cloud/sls-dev-tools/README.md

 Shortcuts
 - Pressing "o" while selecting a function from the function list will open the relevant page of the AWS console (saving some clicks!)
 - Pressing "d" while selecting a function from the function list will deploy the selected lambda function
+- Pressing "s" while selecting a function will deploy the entire stack
 ```

 # A note on AWS API calls and pricing